nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/index.md

 | [Tidy and Transforming (or Wrangle) Data](./wrangle.md) | 90 min |
 | [Wrap-up](./wrapup.md) | 5 min |

-!!! note "Learning Objectives"
+### Learning Objectives

+!!!
 In this workshop, you will learn how to use R and RStudio to:

     - import and view files commonly associated with RNA-sequencing experiments
     - select variables and observations that are relevant to research questions (tidy)
     - create and rename variables (transform)
     - join data frames by common variables (harmonize)
     - visualize data using bar graphs, scatter plots, and box plots

-=== "Prerequisites"
+### Prerequisites

 Familiarity with R and RNA Sequencing is not required but would be useful.

-=== "Tutorial Resources"
+### Tutorial Resources

 Please refer to the [RStudio cheat sheets](https://www.rstudio.com/resources/cheatsheets/) for commonly used R functions!